mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 #### Example log output after a group sync **(STARTER ONLY)**

-Like the output from the user sync, the output from the [manual group sync](#sync-all-groups) will also be very verbose.
+Like the output from the user sync, the output from the [manual group sync](#sync-all-groups-starter-only) will also be very verbose.
 However, it contains lots of helpful information.

 Indicates the point where syncing actually begins: